Same-sex marriage in Wyoming: Lawsuits

-Wyoming Governor Matt Mead said that despite action by the U.S. Supreme Court on October 6, 2014, which left standing as binding precedent on courts in Wyoming rulings of the Tenth Circuit Court of Appeals that found bans on same-sex marriage unconstitutional, the Attorney General, Peter K. Michael, "will continue to defend Wyoming's constitution defining marriage between a man and a woman", mistakenly referring to the State Constitution, which does not define marriage.
+Governor Matt Mead said that despite action by the U.S. Supreme Court on October 6, 2014, which left standing as binding precedent on courts in Wyoming rulings of the Tenth Circuit Court of Appeals that had found bans on same-sex marriage unconstitutional, the Attorney General, Peter K. Michael, "will continue to defend Wyoming's constitution defining marriage between a man and a woman", mistakenly referring to the State Constitution, which does not define marriage.
 Clerks in Laramie, Natrona and Teton counties said they had received inquiries about issuing marriage licenses to same-sex couples, but were waiting for a change in state law or an order from a judge.

 Guzzo v.
 Mead

 On October 7, 2014, after the U.S. Supreme Court declined appeals in two cases from the Tenth Circuit Court of Appeals, Kitchen v.
 Herbert and Bishop v.
 Smith, allowing decisions invalidating state bans on same-sex marriage to become binding precedent on courts in Wyoming, four same-sex couples and Wyoming Equality filed a lawsuit in federal court, Guzzo v.
 Mead, asking for an immediate order to end the state's denial of marriage rights to same-sex couples.
 Three of the couples had earlier initiated a lawsuit in state court and the fourth had just been denied a marriage license.
 They were represented by private attorneys and the National Center for Lesbian Rights.
 U.S. District Judge Scott W. Skavdahl ruled for the plaintiffs on October 17 and stayed enforcement of his ruling until 5 p.m.
 MDT on October 23 or until the defendants informed the court that they would not appeal to the Tenth Circuit, whichever was first.
 Governor Mead's office released a statement that the state would decline to appeal the ruling, and notified the court on October 21 of that decision, at which point the judge lifted his stay and same-sex couples began obtaining marriage licenses.
 Wyoming is also required to recognize same-sex marriages from other jurisdictions.
+Judge Skavdahl ruled:

-Jeran Artery of Wyoming Equality welcomed the court decision, and said "I wonder what Matthew Shepard would think if he were alive today to see all this progress we've made in Wyoming and how hearts and minds have changed.
+Jeran Artery of Wyoming Equality welcomed the court decision, and said, "I wonder what Matthew Shepard would think if he were alive today to see all this progress we've made in Wyoming and how hearts and minds have changed.
 I would really hope that if I could have a conversation with him that he would say, 'Job well done.
 You are changing Wyoming and it makes me proud.'"
 Representative Gerald Gay said the issue should have been decided by voters.
 Among the first couples to receive a marriage license in Wyoming were Linda Mahaffey and Teresa Bingham, plaintiffs in Guzzo, who obtained a license in Laramie on Tuesday morning, October 21.
 Travis Gray and Dirk Andrews were the first couple to be issued a license in Casper, and A.J.
 McDaniel and Jennifer Mumaugh, also plaintiffs in Guzzo, were the first in Cheyenne, the state capital.